Columbus Festival of lights

 Important Information

-• All drivers, main contacts and walking marshals must attend one of two mandatory parade entry meetings.
-They will be held at Ivy Tech – Moravec Hall.
-The dates are November 14th at 6pm and November 19th at 6 pm.
+• All drivers, main contacts, and walking marshals must attend the mandatory parade entry meeting on Thursday, November 19th, 2026 at 5:30 pm.
+This meeting will be virtual or in person; the meeting link will be sent out the week prior and the in-person location will be announced closer to the date.
 If you are unable to attend you must reach out to Red Arch Community Events, Inc. to ensure you will still be able to participate.

 • ALL entries must have a walking marshal.
 Please see instructions for walking marshals below.

-• There is NO throwing candy from floats or vehicles.
+• There is NO throwing candy or any other objects from floats or vehicles.
+Walkers may hand items directly to spectators but must stay near the curb.

 • There is only ONE Santa and Mrs. Claus in the parade.
 Red Arch Community Events will have Santa and Mrs. Claus in the last float of the parade.